raspberrypilearning/build-your-own-weather-station/en/step_8.md

                1000, 688, 2200, 1410,
                3900, 3140, 16000, 14120,
                120000, 42120, 64900, 21880]

+def voltage_divider(r1,r2,vin):
+    vout = (vin* r1)/(r1+r2)
+    return round(vout,3)

 for x in range(len(resistances)):
-    print(resistances[x],round((3.3*resistances[x])/(resistances[x]+10000),3))
+    print(resistances[x],voltage_divider(10000,resistances[x],3.3))
 ```
 ---/hint---
 ---/hints---

-Using a value of R1 = 10K works well when the reference voltage is 5v, but you'll probably see that some of the possible voltages are quite close together.
+Using the value of R1 = 10K works well when the reference voltage is 5v, but you'll probably see that some of the possible voltages are quite close together when using 3.3v.
 By using a smaller value for R1, you can optimise the separation between the different voltages that correspond to the resistance values produced by the vane.

-Modify your `vane_values.py` code to test alternative values for R1.
+Use your `vane_values.py` code to test alternative values for R1.
 Remember that only certain standard resistance values are available.
 The most common in the range you'll need are: 1K, 1.2K, 1.5K, 1.8K, 2.2K.
 2.7K, 3.3K, 4.7K, 5.6K, 6.8k, 8.2K.

+You should find that 4.7K is a good value.

 - Now you know the value for R1 in the voltage divider circuit, you can wire everything up to your ADC and the Pi.

 ![](images/MCP3008_vane_bb.png)

 - Test that your circuit is able to discriminate between the various angular positions of the wind vane.
-Create a small python program called `vane_test.py` to record the different values produced by your circuit when the vane is rotated.
+Create a small python program called `vane_test.py` to count the different values produced by your circuit when the vane is rotated.

 ---hints---
 ---hint---